Jaylen Wells: Professional career

-Memphis Grizzlies (2024–present)

 On June 27, 2024, Wells was selected with the 39th overall pick by the Memphis Grizzlies in the 2024 NBA draft; on July 6, he signed with the Grizzlies.

-On October 23, 2024, Wells made his NBA debut, playing in a 126–124 victory over the Utah Jazz in the season opener.
+On October 23, Wells made his NBA debut, playing in a 126–124 victory over the Utah Jazz in the season opener.
 On October 31, Wells made his first career start against the Milwaukee Bucks where he scored a then career-high 16 points.
 On December 3, Wells was named Western Conference Rookie of the Month for games played in October/November.
 It marks the 16th time a Memphis Grizzlies player has won the honor.
 In 20 games, Wells averaged 12.2 points, 3.3 rebounds and 1.9 assists in 25 minutes while shooting over 45 percent from the court.

 On April 8, 2025, Wells suffered a broken right wrist in a game against the Charlotte Hornets, ending his rookie season.
 The injury came just days before the postseason that the Grizzlies had recently clinched.
 His 10.4 points per game ranked fourth among eligible rookies that season.

+Wells started 69 games for Memphis during the 2025–26 NBA season, recording averages of 12.5 points, 3.2 rebounds, and 1.6 assists.
+On March 29, 2026, it was announced that Wells would require season-ending surgery to address a tendon avulsion fracture in his right big toe.

+Personal life

+In April 2025, it was reported that Wells had founded Sleep Nation with his high school friend, Ad Alsamariae, to help youths to achieve success in their sports careers.